Hard-Shell Vibrators

 Using your vibrator with a partner.

 You can use your vibrator with your partner in any number of ways.
-You can control the vibe and use it on yourself.
-You and your partner can use it on each other. vibe even have uses when doing cunnilingus on her.
-There are vibrators that fit over the penis for use during partner penetration play.
+You can control the vibe, using it on yourself to add stimulation during sex play with a partner.
+You can use the vibrator on your partner (or vice versa).
 You can also find a vibrator that fits well between you and your partner that neither of you need to control, but can add stimulation during sex.
-However you want to do it, it’s a good idea for each of you to follow the above steps first, and get fully comfortable on your own before making it a threesome.
+Vibes even have uses when doing cunnilingus However you want to do it, it’s a good idea for each of you to follow the above steps first, and get fully comfortable on your own before making it a threesome.

 A couple may be afraid that the vibrator will become the focus of most of their sex, and mean less intercourse.
 In reality a vibrator often means more sex.
 Most women find orgasm takes a certain amount of time and energy, even when they feel sexual desire.
 If a woman doesn’t feel she has the time and energy necessary to have an orgasm, she may shy away from sex, or choose to have sex “just for him.”
 Because a vibrator can make orgasm faster and easier (but not necessarily better) a woman may choose to have sex, or to have sex for both of them, when she would have said no before having a vibrator.
 The vibrator can be a back up – the woman is able to have sex because she knows her husband can use the vibrator if need be.
 Sometimes once she gets going she has no need or interest in the vibrator – but knowing it was there made it easier for her.